AlexandraPho/Aux_mains_dAmahe/README.md

 # Aux mains d'Amahe
-This repository show a webdsite for massage.
+This repository show a website for massage.
 <img src="docs/logo.jpg">